 Service storing log requests and their responds for Apache Cassandra requires a Cassandra driver version 4.x.
 The Cassandra driver uses a new mapping model between object in the code and a table in a database.
-For more
+For more information on mapping, see https://docs.datastax.com/en/developer/java-driver/4.3/manual/mapper/.
+The nutshell working with this model assumes that there are three objects: Entity, Dao, and Mapper interface.

 For a method, to enable logging requests and their responds to Apache Cassandra, annotate calling method with the @org.openl.rules.ruleservice.storelogdata.cassandra.annotation.StoreLogDataToCassandra annotation.
 The annotation has an optional attribute that obtains entity classes.
-If @StoreLogDataToCassandra is used with an empty value, the default table described in StoreLogDataToCassandra is used.
+If @StoreLogDataToCassandra is used with an empty value, the default table described in Storing Log Records in Apache Cassandra is used.
 If more than one entity class is used in the value attribute for the @StoreLogDataToCassandra annotation, the system splits data and stores it in multiple Cassandra tables.